Christmas and New Year bin collections – all you need to know

-“With the festive period fast-approaching, please remember that weather-permitting our waste and recycling crews will be out on the usual collection days apart from Christmas Day, Boxing Day and New Year’s Day, when alternative collection days are in place.
+“With the festive period fast-approaching, please remember that weather-permitting our waste and recycling crews will be out on the usual collection days apart from Christmas Day and New Year’s Day, when alternative collection days are in place.

 “This is a time when many households will take deliveries wrapped in cardboard - please also remember to flatten card and cardboard and put it in your recycling box.
 Extra cardboard should be reduced to approximately the size of a green box and placed neatly underneath or next to the recycling box on collection day.”